 Position on Basel III

-Here you will find a short and concise summary of vdp’s current position on the topic of Basel III.
-The Basel guidelines are one of the most important topics underlying vdp’s work.
-Further vdp positions will follow.
+You will find here a short and concise summary of the vdp’s current position on Basel III.
+The Basel guidelines are one of the issues that are central to the Association’s work.
+Further positions held by the vdp will follow.

-What challenges does the Basel III reform pose for German banks?
+What challenges does the reform of Basel III pose to German banks?

-- Firstly, it’s important to emphasise that Pfandbrief banks are not calling the reform into question – quite the opposite, in fact.
-We are in favour of having a uniform supervisory approach worldwide and support the reform of Basel III in Europe.
+- It is important to emphasise at the outset that the Pfandbrief banks are not opposed to the reform.
+On the contrary: we are in favour of the globally uniform supervisory approach and support the reform of Basel III in Europe.